jlupin/katacoda-scenarios/01-basics/03_web_console.md

 By default, both username and password are: `admin`.

-## Webcontrol overview
+## Web console overview

-After successful login you'll see a webcontrol panel consisting of three parts: nodes overview, terminal with control CLI and table containing some more details about the cluster.
+After successful login you'll see a web console panel consisting of three parts: nodes overview, terminal with control CLI and table containing some more details about the cluster.

 ### Nodes overview